jahidhasan6676/foodrush-bangladesh-website/README.md

 # 🍔 FoodRush

 ## 📖 Project Description
-**FoodRush** is a modern food delivery and order management web application where users can browse restaurants, order food, and manage their cart.
+**FoodRush** is a modern and fully functional food delivery and order management web application.
+Users can explore restaurants, browse food items, add them to the cart, place orders, and complete secure online payments with ease.
-The project is built with a **user-friendly interface**, **real-time data updates**, and **secure payment** features to make the food ordering process fast and easy.
+The platform is built with **scalability**, **real-time updates**, **fast performance**, and a user-friendly UI to ensure a smooth ordering experience across all devices.

 ---